-The second way for DSP's to prevent the spread of germs is through cleaning and disinfecting the environment.
-DSP's should be careful not to transfer infection to others and equally important, the DSP should be careful not to be infected by others.
-The DSP can help do this by being clean themselves, keeping the home clean and germ free, and assisting the individuals in the home to maintain good personal hygiene.
+The second way for employee's to prevent the spread of germs is through cleaning and disinfecting the environment.
+Employees should be careful not to transfer infection to others and equally important, the employee should be careful not to be infected by others.
+This can be done by being clean themselves, keeping the home clean and germ free, and assisting the individuals in the home to maintain good personal hygiene.
 Routine, daily cleaning of household surfaces and other items with soap and water is the most effective method for removing germs.
 Sometimes, an additional cleaning is needed to be germ free.
 This extra step is called disinfection.

 Disinfection is the process of killing germs after cleaning with soap and water, then rinsing with clear water.
 Disinfecting usually requires soaking or drenching the surface or item for several minutes with a special cleaning solution.
 This soaking allows the cleaning solution to kill the remaining germs.
 One of the most common cleaning solutions is household bleach and water.
 Two recipes for a disinfectant cleaning solution can be found at the end of this unit.